randomstuff07/little-colourful-things/README.md

 **Little Colourful Things** v1.0
 ---
 ## Overview:
-Little Colourful Tings is a Python application designed for the efficient analysis of fluorescent images of yeast cells.
+Little Colourful Things is a Python application designed for the efficient analysis of fluorescent images of yeast cells.
 This application processes image data and provides comprehensive statistics to aid in a foresight into experiments.

 ### Key Features: